-In general, NLTE corrections can vary between -0.10 to +0.15 dex for individual lines, but on average the departures of NLTE affect the metallicity by <0.05 dex for all stars, except the hottest stars and the most metal-poor ones, which can differ up to 0.1 dex.
-Since the corrections due to NLTE effects are small, even when looking at the final NLTE abundances in Fig. 10, we still find cases where ionization imbalance is significant, especially for the cold stars.
+In general, NLTE corrections can vary between -0.10 to +0.15 dex for individual lines, but on average the departures of NLTE affect the metallicity by <0.05 dex for all stars.
+Exceptions are the hottest stars and the most metal-poor ones, which can differ up to 0.1 dex.
+Since the corrections due to NLTE effects are small, even when looking at the final NLTE abundances in Fig. 9, we still find cases where ionization imbalance is significant, especially for the cold stars.
 We conclude that neglecting NLTE effects is not a likely explanation for the ionization imbalance.

-6. The metallicity and its uncertainty
+6. The metallicity determination

 Since each method and corresponding criterium used to give a final [Fe/H] value differ, we combine our results by looking at individual abundances in a line-by-line approach.
 Since the Nice method is based on a global fitting of a whole section of the spectrum, abundances of individual lines for that method are not provided.
-We comment that the setup employed by the LUMBA node for this analysis performed a simultaneous fit of all pixels contained in the specified line mask, and thus it did not provide abundances of individual lines per se.
-However, LUMBA employed a post-processing code, which determined best-fit $\log gf$ values for each line.
+We note that the setup employed by the LUMBA node for this analysis performed a simultaneous fit of all pixels contained in the specified line mask, and thus it did not provide abundances of individual lines per se.
+However, LUMBA employed a post-processing code, that determined best-fit $\log gf$ values for each line.
 This is equivalent to determining best-fit abundances.
 The resulting $\log gf$ deviation from the nominal value is then added to the global metallicity of each star derived by SME in order to reconstruct individual line abundances.
-Figure 11 shows four examples of how the different nodes compare to each other at a line-by-line basis.
-Looking the result in this way does not show any node as being particularly different to the others, as many of the individual abundances agree.
-We also do not see any node presenting a significantly higher internal scatter than the rest.